saltstack/salt-enhancement-proposals/README.md

 In additon, SEPs can be assigned the following statuses:
 - **Withdrawn**: The SEP has been voluntarily withdrawn from consideration. stagnated,
+- **Up for Grabs**: The SEP has been accepted, but nobody is actively working towards its implmentation.
 - **Implemented**: The accepted SEP has been implemented.
 - **Obsolete**: The accepted SEP is no longer relevant due to other changes in Salt, but should be considered for re-evaluation.
 The re-evaluation will be